decentralizedthoughts/decentralizedthoughts.github.io/_posts/2019-06-25-on-the-impossibility-of-byzantine-agreement-for-n-equals-3f-in-partial-synchrony.markdown

 author: Kartik Nayak, Ittai Abraham
 ---

 Lower bounds in distributed computing are very helpful.
-Obviously, they prevent you from wasting time trying to do impossible things :-).
-Even more importantly, understanding them well often helps in finding ways to focus on what is optimally possible or ways to circumvent them by altering the assumptions or the problem formulation.
+They prevent us from wasting time on impossible tasks :-).
+More importantly, they help us focus on what is optimally possible or how to circumvent them by altering assumptions or problem formulation.

 > Its either easy or impossible